zgao/mathmod/README.md

 Put your code in a .c file with its function prototypes and data structures in a .h file, making sure to use include gaurds.
 (i.e. http://stackoverflow.com/questions/5128664/how-to-split-a-c-program-into-multiple-files)

+Also, we don't consider tree-like walls.
+So each wall is only connected to at most one other on each end.
+This makes computation a LOT simpler, and also, having a 3 way wall necessarily creates deadspots (unless the wall is pointing exactly at the camera, but in reality that is actually just 2 dead spots, because you can't see the front of either painting).
 -Sam